DeVos: Reporting undocumented students is a local decision

-WASHINGTON (AP) — Education Secretary Betsy DeVos says decisions on whether to report undocumented students to authorities rest with local communities.
+WASHINGTON (AP) — Education Secretary Betsy DeVos said Tuesday that decisions on whether to report undocumented students to authorities rest with local communities.

+DeVos was asked during a congressional hearing whether teachers or principals should notify authorities that a student is undocumented.

-DeVos said during a congressional hearing on Tuesday, “I think it’s a school decision, a local community decision.”
+“I think it’s a school decision, a local community decision,” she said.

+DeVos added, “We have laws and we also are compassionate and I urge this body to do its job and address and clarify where there is confusion around this.”

 Most Read Nation & World Stories